clavinjune/clavinjune.dev/content/en/blogs/golang-http-handler-with-gzip.md

 ## Introduction

-Golang has many kinds of compression technique within its standard library which you can use to compress our data.
+Golang has many kinds of compression technique within its standard library which you can use to compress your data.
 A compression is needed to reduce the size of the data.
 Even in a web server, a compression technique would be beneficial to increase the communication speed between client and server.
 [Gzip](https://www.gnu.org/software/gzip/) is one of the compression techniques supported by both Golang and web.
 This article will cover the creation of golang HTTP handler that (de)compress gzip request/response and how to create an HTTP request that send/receive the gzip-compressed body payload.
 All the code covered in this article you can find it in [this repository](https://github.com/anon-org/golang-http-handler-with-gzip).

 ## Directory Structure